ivanbadia/sales-refactoring-kata/README.md

 Test 2:
 -------
 1 imported box of chips at 10.00
-1 imported transfomer at 47.50
+1 imported transformer at 47.50

 Result:
 	1 imported box of chips: 10.50